 - There is no "one-size-fits-all" plan format.
 There are many sources on the internet and elsewhere providing formats and outlines for action/business plans.
 But please remember that these materials are guides and that what counts is what is important for your organization. - Every organization and its needs are different.
 Clearly a farm or horse sanctuary has far different needs and requirements than an all-volunteer rescue or TNR group.
 And even among similarly focused groups, needs and considerations could differ by geography, population, location, economic diversity, or many other factors. - We do not dictate the topics to include in your plan, nor do we care what you call it.
 It is, after all, your plan.
-However, we suggest that at a minimum a thoughtful and successful plan should clearly explain its mission and objectives, and provide details about, among other things, the organization, its people and their training, the need it fills within its community, its community connections, and the plans to actually pursue and achieve the stated objectives both operationally and financially, including current and projected budget data.
-What a plan should not be is a brief outline or statement of aspirations and objectives without any depth of discussion.
+However, we suggest that at a minimum a thoughtful and successful plan should clearly explain its mission and objectives, and provide details about, among other things, the organization, its people and their training, the need it fills within its community, its community connections, and the plans to pursue and achieve the stated objectives both operationally and financially, including current and projected budget data.
+What a plan should not be is a brief outline or statement of aspirations and objectives without any depth of discussion or financial consideration.

-- Seriously considered financials and budget projections are also an important element of a purposeful plan to help explain or understand how the organization intends to become a financially sustainable, viable and functioning organization for the long-term.
+- Seriously considered financials and budget projections are an important element of a purposeful plan to help explain or understand how the organization intends to become a financially sustainable, viable and functioning organization for the long-term.
 We appreciate that this can be a hard exercise for a new organization, and we know that the numbers will quickly change as a group progresses and matures.
-The importance of having a well-considered starting point, however, cannot be underestimated. - Please remember that the plan is not for us.
+However, the importance of having a well-considered financial starting point cannot be underestimated. - A formal opening balance sheet and income statement, however sparse, provide a proper template for future growth and development, and for developing a meaningful budget and for projecting future income and expenses. - O Describing and listing expected revenue sources and expenses in narrative form may seem sufficient for initial planning purposes, but experience shows that formalizing your budget and projections in financial statement format from the outset greatly enhances your focus and flexibility in financial planning. - Please remember that the plan is not for us.
 It is for you.
 The target audience for your plan should be the organization's directors, management, staff, principal supporters, and the community it serves, and should be a not be prepared solely to meet our requirements. - The action/business plan should be a living document subject to change as your organization develops.
 It should be a guide for you, your management, and your principal supporters to understand your mission and the steps it plans to take to achieve its goals and to develop a sustainable model for the future.
-It should be viewed as a management tool to be reviewed and modified as circumstances change and as the organization matures. - Finally, please understand that your plan should be in your organization's own voice.
+It should be viewed as a management tool to be reviewed and modified as circumstances change and as the organization matures.

+Finally, please understand that your plan should be in your organization's own voice.
 It should reflect the passion that led you and your supporters to want to establish the organization in the first place, while also showing the thought and expertise that has gone into developing the plans to achieve a sustainable future.